Deload Weeks During a Cut — guide

 • Schedule a deload every 6–8 weeks of cutting as a preventive measure

-• Volume deload (same weights, fewer sets) is the most commonly used and effective approach
+• Volume deload (same weights, fewer sets) is the most commonly recommended approach

 More like this